Most of us have only used high-THC cannabis strains known for their “munchy” effect.

 THCV is showing promising results as an anti-inflammatory.
 THCV has therapeutic potential both as an anti‐inflammatory agent and for the relief of neuropathic pain.

-Are you starting to feel the love to THCV?
+Are you starting to feel the love of THCV?
 Join the crowd!

 For now, High THCV strains may be hard to find.